openworkload/swm-core/README.md

 ## Introduction

-[This](https://github.com/openworkload/swm-core) is a core component of the Sky Port (SP) project.
-SP is an universal bus between user software and compute resources.
+[This](https://github.com/openworkload/swm-core) is a core component of the Sky Port project.
+It is an universal bus between user software and compute resources.
 In other words this is a transportation layer between workload producers and compute resource providers.
 Sky Port makes it easy to connect user software to different cloud resources.

 ## Design